UltraEngine/Benchmarks/README.md

 - [Visual Studio Redistributable](https://aka.ms/vs/17/release/vc_redist.x64.exe) (You probably already have this installed)
 - The Leadwerks builds require [OpenAL](https://openal.org/downloads/) to be installed

+Note: Some AMD cards are currently having issues initializing, it's being worked on and should be an easy fix.

 ## Diagnostic Tools

 [FRAPS](https://www.fraps.com) can be used to measure the framerate.
 Some other FPS counter overlays will reduce performance significantly enough to alter your readings, by a lot.